6 steps to creating your call center listening grid

 - First contact resolution: How often is a customer problem resolved without the need for follow-up calls?

 Use key indicators to help you quantify and track performance.
-Not only does this enable you to monitor your agents' progress, it also enables you to act on identified needs.
+This not only allows you to monitor your agents' progress, but also to act on identified needs.
 For example:

 - Customer satisfaction: Use surveys or satisfaction scores (CSAT).